NaturalIntelligence/fast-xml-parser/README.md

 * Various options are available to customize the transformation
     * You can parse CDATA as separate property.
     * You can prefix attributes or group them to separate property.
 Or can ignore them from result completely.
-    * You can parse tag's or attribute's value to primitive type: string, integer, float, or boolean.
+    * You can parse tag's or attribute's value to primitive type: string, integer, float, hexadecimal, or boolean.
 And can optionally decode for HTML char.
     * You can remove namespace from tag or attribute name while parsing
     * It supports boolean attributes, if configured.